 The science of astronomically forced planetary climate began with the work of Milutin Milankovitch in 1941 [Milankovitch, 1941], who theorized that cyclic changes in the orientation of Earth’s rotational axis and the planet’s position with respect to the Sun, which affect the amount of solar radiation received at different locations on the planet, caused similar cyclic variations in the Earth’s climate.
 He postulated that these variations in insolation were the primary driver of the redistribution of ice on the planet, and therefore the cause behind the various ice ages that have occurred over the course of Earth’s history.

 In the 1950’s and 1960’s evidence for astronomical forcing was found in the variation of oxygen isotopes in the biogenic marine sedimentary record [Emiliani, 1955, 1966].
 The association of these records with changes in the Earth’s obliquity and precession [Hays et al., 1976; Berger, 1977] culminated with the development of an “orbital chronology” [Imbrie, 1984] and the construction of models of the astronomically driven evolution of insolation for the past several million years [Vernekar, 1972; Bretagnon, 1974; Berger, 1976, 1978].
 In 1988, Fischer et al., [1988] coined the term “cyclostratigraphy” to describe sedimentary deposits that had periodicities corresponding to the so-called Milankovitch bands [Strasser et al., 2006].
-After this, research on the topic advanced quickly, to the point of having detailed numerical solutions for the changes of the Earth’s insolation back to 50 Myrs in the past [Laskar et al., 2004b, 2011].
+After this, research on the topic advanced quickly, to the point of having detailed numerical solutions for the changes of the Earth’s insolation back to 50 Myrs [Laskar et al., 2004b, 2011].

 Signals of astronomical forcing are manifested in cyclostratigraphic records as strata of similar characteristics that occur with periodic spacings (or wavelengths) in the record.
 Since the temporal evolution of insolation can be accurately known from the models mentioned above, these signals can be exploited and used as geochronometers [Hinnov, 2013].
 The theory is that characteristic wavelengths in the stratigraphic records will directly correspond to periodicities in the astronomically forced insolation if the relationship between the two is linear.
-If one knows an absolute age for a single strata, then the relationship can be used to construct a history of climate for the planet that would have resulted in the emplacement of the observed stratigraphic record.
-This correspondence is of course made more complex through non-linear relationships between insolation and stratigraphy.
+If one additionally knows an absolute age for a single strata, then the relationship can be used to construct a history of climate for the planet that would have resulted in the emplacement of the observed stratigraphic record.
+This correspondence is made more complex by non-linear relationships between insolation and stratigraphy.

 The discovery of layering in the troughs of the PLD by Mariner 9 [Murray et al., 1972; Soderblom et al., 1973; Cutts, 1973] inspired the theory of astronomically forced climate change on Mars, but it wasn’t until MOC observations that details of the PLD stratigraphy were resolved [Malin and Edgett, 2001], and soon thereafter the first attempts at correlating Mars’ historical insolation signal to patterns in these deposits were published [Laskar et al., 2002], along with advanced solutions for the insolation of Mars back to 20 Ma (Figure 1.3a; [Laskar et al. 2004a]).
 In the absence of an absolute chronology for the observed stratigraphic record Laskar et al. [2002] speculated that the 250 m sequence that they analyzed represented ~500 Kyr of deposition.